maehw/WebNQC/README.md

 emmake make CXX=emcc
 ```

+There are some details, hidden in the `Makefile`: a custom shell file is used.
+What does that mean?

 >"Emscripten build output consists of two essential parts:
 >
 >1) the low level compiled code module and